U-Shift/SiteSelection/README.md

 and City Science*, 0(0). <https://doi.org/10.1177/23998083231217770>.

 Please refer to this work as:
-Félix R, Gabriel V (2024). *SiteSelection: An R script to find complex areas for the Streets4All Project*.
+Félix R, Valença G (2024). *SiteSelection: An R script to find complex areas for the Streets4All Project*.
 R package version 0.2,
 <https://github.com/U-Shift/SiteSelection/>.